Written by Sonal Jaiswal | Evangelist, Customer Guru

 As mentioned earlier, it is important to remember that all the customer can hear is your voice.
 The body language, the genuineness, the warmth – all of this is conveyed to the customer only through your voice.
 Empathetic words such as ‘I understand’, ‘I’m sorry to hear that’, and ‘I will try my best to help you…’ will make the customer ease up a little.

 Once the entire complaint has been noted and understood, genuinely apologise and then reconfirm the details with the keywords.
-This will act like a summary and will instil the confidence that you were actually listening, eventually helping the customer to calm down.
+This will act as a summary and will instill the confidence that you were actually listening, eventually helping the customer to calm down.
 From there on, it would be just a discussion between two individuals trying to sort out a problem and finding the best solution.

 There might be instances when you will have to liaise with other departments to resolve a problem.
 It might be tempting to wash your hands off a problem and transfer the grievance to another department.
 However, you must never make a customer feel that you are passing the buck or that you are incapable of handling the situation.
 This only aggravates the issue further.